flut1/discogs-data-tools/readme.md

 ## CLI Usage
 ```
-discogs-data-tools <command>
+discogs-data-tools <command> args
 ```
+See the command-specific documentation below.
+Every command requires you to specify a target dump version.
+This can be done with either the `--interactive` (`-i`), `--latest` (`-l`) or `--target-version` (`-t`) argument.

 <!-- below section is automatically generated.
 Do not modify -->
 <!-- CLI -->

 ### fetch command
 ```
-discogs-data-tools fetch
+discogs-data-tools fetch <target> [...args]

-Fetch data dump from discogs

-Options:
+Target (one required):
+  --interactive, -i     Interactively select the target dump version                                 [boolean]
+  --latest, -l          Automatically select the latest version                                      [boolean]
+  --target-version, -t  Manually pass the name of the target dump version. ie: "20180101"             [string]

+Optional args:
   --version            Show version number                                                           [boolean]
   --data-dir, -d       Root directory where dumps and related files are stored.   [string] [default: "./data"]
-  --target-version, -t  Full name of the target dump version. ie: 20180101                            [string]
-  --interactive, -i     Interactively select the target dump version                                 [boolean]
-  --latest, -l          Automatically select the latest version                                      [boolean]
   --collections, -c    Select which collections to target.
 If not given, will target all
                                                  [array] [choices: "artists", "labels", "masters", "releases"]
   --help               Show help                                                                     [boolean]
   --hide-progress, -n  Don't show a progress bar                                                     [boolean]
   --skip-verify        Skip verifying the dumps with the checksum provided by Discogs                [boolean]

 Examples:
   discogs-data-tools fetch --target-version 20180101 --collections labels masters